FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/assistencia.md

 @startuml

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow participant Sistema_externo_suporte as SES #lightcoral
+boundary Aplicativo as A #lightgreen control Servidor as SI #lightyellow entity Sistema_externo_suporte as SES #lightcoral

 activate U
 activate A